 You cannot expect to progress as a teacher of English without having practical experience of teaching English.

 But, does a 4-week onsite TEFL course really hit the nail on the head with this argument?
-Taking a look through many onsite TEFL course syllabi, we can see that the first week is taken up with teaching methodology study.
+Taking a look through many onsite TEFL course syllabi, we can see that the first week is taken up with the teaching methodology study.
 In some cases, even the second week too.
-And it is really only in the last 2 weeks that students are given the opportunity to practice teaching on real students, or as is the case with many schools, on their TEFL student peers.
+And it is really only in the last 2 weeks that students are given the opportunity to practice teaching real students, or as is the case with many schools, to their TEFL student peers.

 And who is orchestrating the dynamics of this flow of methodological training to teaching practicum?
 Aristotle?

 No. It’s usually some guy or gal – often fresh from completing that exact same course – who takes on the muse of heavenly instructor; often leaving TEFL students with a poorly mirrored reflection of how not to teach English.